Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 Thus, a 1% increase in the cost of making a donation (an increase in the net after tax cost of making the donation) will decrease the total charitable donations received by the average nonprofit by 4%.

-It's really just the Obama plan to raise the effective after tax cost of making donations for the wealthiest and most charitable of us, by 11.6% (39.6% tax rate - 28% deduction cap = 11.6%)
+It's really just a plan to raise the effective after tax cost of making donations for the wealthiest and most charitable of us, by 11.6% (39.6% tax rate - 28% deduction cap = 11.6%)

 But actually it's much worse than that.
 Because under the Democrat plan, the true added cost to the donor is not 11.6% but likely much more with opportunity costs, etc. Probably more in an added 30 - 40% range.
 (The difference between 28 and 39 is 11, but the difference as a '%' is about 40 "percent", 28 x 1.4 = 39.2)

-An average nonprofit can expect to lose about 45% of their donation revenues and some over 70%.
+An average nonprofit could expect to lose about 45% of their donation revenues and some over 70%.

-To catch big fish, or men, the right lure is essential.
+To catch Big Fish, or men, requires different strategies.
+The right lure or reward is essential.
 And the 'right lure' changes with the environment.

-That leaves a lot of new found resources for more productive and rewarding uses such as the yachting lifestyle, investing and philanthropic pursuits.
+That leaves a lot of new found resources for more productive and rewarding uses such as the purusits of their passions, investing and philanthropy.

-For example, just think about your organization's largest and / or wealthiest donors.
+For example, just think about a nonprofit's largest and / or wealthiest donors.

 If they were able to immediately reduce their taxes by half or even more - depending on the individual that essentially equates to about a 30 - 50%- immediate increase in net after tax income - do you think they would be inclined to make more and larger charitable donations - especially to those nonprofits & causes they already know and trust?